Employment Law (Revision 6)

 HRMT 322 has a Challenge for Credit option.

-- Unit 1: Introduction to Employment Law in Canada
+- Unit 1: The Domain of Employment Law

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.